bytecodealliance/wasmtime/docs/regalloc.rst

   instruction.
 The topological iteration order guarantees that this set is available.
 Values whose live range indicate that they are not live-in to the current EBB should be filtered out.
-- The set of arguments to the EBB.
+- The set of parameters the EBB.
 These values should all be live-in, although it is possible that some are dead and never used anywhere.

 For each live value, we also track its kill point in the current EBB.
 This is